Are you an advisor? Go to Unbiased Pro

 You must have at least 11 (and up to 30) years of coverage to be eligible for the special minimum Social Security benefit.

-You acquire a year of coverage by earning a certain minimum amount of earnings within that year.
+You achieve a year of coverage by earning a certain minimum amount of earnings within that year.

 If you are a low-income individual, you can choose between the regular Social Security benefit and the special minimum Social Security benefit.